Sisters of Charity of Leavenworth: Expansion

 The Sisters of Charity of Leavenworth came to the Montana gold camp of Helena in 1869 at the invitation of the Jesuits to teach youth, care for orphans, and minister to the sick in the frontier community.
 There they founded St. Joseph’s Home, the territory’s first orphanage.
 In 1873, they founded St. Joseph Hospital in Denver, Colorado.
 In 1875, another St. Joseph’s Hospital was established in Laramie, Wyoming, and soon after, St. Mary’s Academy there soon after.

 They founded and operate the University of Saint Mary in Leavenworth, Saint John's Health Center in Santa Monica, California, and St. Francis Health Center in Topeka.
 From 1864 to 1952, the Sisters of Charity of Leavenworth established or assumed responsibility for 18 hospitals from Kansas to California.

 Since the 1960s, the Sisters of Charity have expanded work in social services and outreach, and operate missions in South America and Italy.
+In one of Bishop Miege’s final letters as a bishop that he sent out, he expressed that his choice to bring the Sisters of Charity was, “one of the very few good things I ever did for Kansas.”